-At sites with limited or no pronounced dormant season (e.g. tropical, southeast), or >1 growing season/year, sampling will take place throughout much of the year though at a lower frequency such that a similar number of bouts is possible (roughly 50 bouts/year or once a week for sites with no defined growing season).
+At sites with limited or no pronounced dormant season (e.g., tropical, southeast), or >1 growing season/year (e.g., desert southwest), sampling will take place throughout much of the year though at a lower frequency such that a similar number of bouts is possible (roughly 50 bouts/year or once a week for sites with no defined growing season).

-Some sites, especially in arid environments may be driven by moisture rather than temperature.
+Some sites, especially those in arid environments, may be driven by moisture rather than temperature.
 In this case, sampling dates and frequency may be more episodic but sampling should have the same goal of maintaining a similar number of bouts per year with higher frequency during periods of rapid change.
+At these sites a hybrid approach may be most appropriate; i.e., year round regular sampling with increased frequency during periods of growth.
+Sampling frequency during dormant periods would drop to <1/week to accommodate occasional increased frequency without exceeding 50 bouts/year.
+The varied intensity is intended to strategically use sampling periods in order to monitor phases of rapid phenological change, while minimizing labor/disturbance associated with frequent measurements during times of year of less rapid change (Table 1).

-Sample frequency varies dynamically throughout the growing season.
-The objective of the plant phenology sampling is to have at least one observation each year within 7 days before springtime plant phenological activity begins (variably defined asbreaking leaf buds, breaking needle buds or emerging needles; see column 2 in Table 1).
+At sites with well-defined, discrete, growing seasons, the seasonal sampling frequency varies to capture rapid changes during phenological transition periods.
+The sampling season begins with at least one observation each year within 7 days prior to the onset of springtime plant phenological activity (variably defined as breaking leaf buds, breaking needle buds or emerging needles; see column 2 in Table 1).
 Intensive sampling (three times a week) occurs in conjunction with the onset of springtime phenological activity and continues through the early spring development.
 Once >50% of leaf/canopy development has occurred sampling can be reduced to once a week until full canopy has developed.
 Post 95% canopy development, sampling is further reduced to once every other week to monitor for reproductive phenology.
 A second intensive stage (sampling twice a week) begins again in the fall to capture leaf senescence/coloring and reduces to once a week through the end of the season.